CarterStefan/wrottesley_golf_club/README.md

 - See the prices of the tournaments

 #### Administration
-- Upload new products to the store (Admin Only)
 - Upload new tournaments to the Tournaments page (Admin Only)
 - Edit tournaments on the Tournaments page (Admin Only)
-- Delete tournaments
+- Delete tournaments (Admin only)
+- Upload new products to the store (Admin Only)
 - Edit the existing products in the store (Admin Only)
 - Delete a product from the store (Admin Only)
 - Approve comments which have been made on blog posts (Admin Only)